awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README.md

 # Feedback Sentiment Analyzer (FSA)

 Feedback Sentiment Analyzer (FSA) is an example application that showcases AWS services and SDKs.
+Built with ❤️ for you to explore, download, and deploy on your own!

 ## What it does
 Specifically, this application solves a ficticious use case of a hotel in Paris, France, which receives feedback from guests via comment cards in a variety of foreign languages.